 Cape Paterson to Wonthaggi at least had a shoulder most of the way, so that 10k section wasn’t too bad.

 From Wonthaggi we joined the Bass Coast Rail Trail which took us right along the coast at one point – couldn’t complain about that, especially as the skies cleared.
 Blue sky, sun and sea. 👍

 The rail trails are a bit harder going with the loam surface, but at least the gradients aren’t too severe.
 That all changed, however, when we turned off at Anders for the San Remo bike path.
 Sure it’s great that they’ve built this separated cycling (shared path) infrastructure, but it used the same loam surface, and also went up and down steep inclines that often went higher than the road.

-I don’t know even know how to explain this bit, but, like a UK twitter account that I follow, I call it ‘bollocks infra’
+I don’t know even know how to explain this bit, but, in the spirit of the name of a UK twitter account that I follow, I call it ‘bollocks infra’